graphhopper/graphhopper/docs/index.md

  * [Technical overview](./core/technical.md): Technical details about how GraphHopper its calculations are working.
  * [Custom models](./core/custom-models.md): This tutorial explains how to customize an existing vehicle profile to your needs without to know Java.
+ * [Create custom weighting](./core/weighting.md): Documentation regarding Weighting.
+In almost all situations a custom model should be created instead.
  * [Simple routing](./core/routing.md): Tutorial how to integrate GraphHopper in your Java application (or pick any JVM language)
- * [Create custom weighting](./core/weighting.md): Documentation about how to create a custom weighting class to influence the track calculation.
  * [Import GTFS](../reader-gtfs): Simple steps to get GTFS import and routing done.
  * [LocationIndex](../example/src/main/java/com/graphhopper/example/LocationIndexExample.java): Code about how to get the location index for getting i.e. the nearest edge.
  * [Hybrid Mode](./core/landmarks.md): Details about speeding up the route calculation via A* and landmarks.
  * [Speed Mode](./core/ch.md): Details about speeding up the route calculations via [Contraction Hierarchies](http://en.wikipedia.org/wiki/Contraction_hierarchies).
  * [Low level API](./core/low-level-api.md): Instructions how to use GraphHopper as a Java library.
- * [Create new FlagEncoder](./core/create-new-flagencoder.md): Documentation to create new routing profiles to influence which ways to favor and how the track-time is calculated.
  * [Custom Areas and Country Rules](./core/custom-areas-and-country-rules.md): Instructions on how to on how to use and create new SpatialRules.
 SpatialRules are used to enforce country-specific routing rules.
  * [Turn Restrictions](./core/turn-restrictions.md): Details on how to enable and use turn restrictions.
  * [Isochrone generation in Java](./isochrone/java.md): Instruction on how to create isochrones using the low-level Java API.